Posts Tagged ‘motorcycle’

 Does Motorcycle Mesh Gear Melt in a Crash?

 If you ride a motorcycle you know you take more chances on the road than if encased in a steel and glass condom.
 An obvious question is how to reduce a rider’s risk?
-The answer is multifold, but starts between the rider’s ears: Develop that innate “spidy sense” that a dumb cager will do the idiot thing, move out of the way, and then watch as life unfolds, with the rider safely out of harm’s way.
+The answer is multifold, but starts between the rider’s ears: Develop that innate “spidey sense” to predict that a dumb cager will do an idiot move, move out of the way, and then watch as life unfolds, with the rider safely out of harm’s way.
 Another tactic is to increase your conspicuity: Wear a bright pink bikini bunny suit with a reflective vest.
 That might work.
 Or not.
 Yet another tactic is to wear personal protective equipment, or what bikers call “gear”.
 Of course thick leather is best, but in the heat of the summer you could pass out from heat exhaustion.
 Mesh is very popular and affordable, but does it protect you in a crash?
 A common impression is that mesh will melt against your skin during a crash, causing you more pain and suffering.
 One needs to ask “Does mesh really melt in a crash”?
 In short, mesh does protect you in a crash, and in general mesh does not melt in a crash.
+Last Update: July 08 2013.

 Motorcycle Helmet Impact Zones